- Business Transformation

 Putting ICD-10 into Practice: Coding exercises and scenarios

-In preparation for the transition to ICD-10, throughout 2013, our Partners in Health UpdateSM newsletter will feature a series of articles titled Putting ICD-10 into Practice: Coding exercises and scenarios.
-Each month this feature will help you put into practice the new guidelines and conventions you learned about last year.
-We’ve created the below booklet for your convenience.
-We will continue to add the monthly Putting ICD-10 into Practice: Coding exercises and scenarios articles to this booklet so that all the examples are in one place for your reference.
+Throughout 2013, our Partners in Health UpdateSM newsletter featured a series of articles titled Putting ICD-10 into Practice: Coding exercises and scenarios in preparation for the transition to ICD-10.
+Each month we published coding exercises and scenarios to help you put into practice the new guidelines and conventions you learned about in the ICD-10 Spotlight: Know the codes series.
+The booklet below includes all of these coding exercises and scenarios for your reference.

 ICD-10 Spotlight: Know the Codes Booklet